 Basic loss per share from continuing operations was 21.5p (HY 2023/24: loss of 18.5p).
 The Directors consider that underlying earnings per share provides a more useful indication of underlying performance and trends over time.
 Underlying basic earnings per share from continuing operations for the period was 4.7p (HY 2023/24: loss per share 4.0p).
-The calculation of basic loss per share, with a reconciliation to underlying basic earnings per share, which excludes the impact (net of tax) of specific adjusting items, is disclosed in Note 11.
+The calculation of basic loss per share, with a reconciliation to underlying basic earnings per share from share, with a reconciliation to underlying basic earnings per share, which excludes the impact (net of tax) of specific adjusting items, is disclosed in Note 11.